festvox/flite/README.md

 ----

 New in 2.2 (Oct 2018)
-    o Better qrapheme support (Wilderness Languages) hundreds of new languages
+    o Better grapheme support (Wilderness Languages) hundreds of new languages

 New in 2.1 (Oct 2017)